—receive buffer configuration

 Note large TCP receive buffer size is usually required for high latency, high bandwidth, high volume connections.
 Low latency systems should use smaller TCP buffers.

 /proc/sys/net/ipv4/tcp_window_scaling is a boolean configuration.
 (Turned on by default) 1GB is the new limit on AWS after turning on window scaling.
-If turned off, then AWS value is constrained to a 16-bit integer in the TCP header — 65536
+If turned off, then AWS value is constrained to a 16-bit integer field in the TCP header — 65536

 I think this flag affects AWS and not receive buffer size.